northwest fuchsia society

 Home Fuchsia Features Important Dates Links Membership Pests and Diseases Fuchsia Species Growers' List Scholarship Event Photos Officers Societies Hardy Fuchsia List Heat Tolerant Fuchsia gardens Fuchsia Books Container Fuchsias

 Welcome to The Northwest Fuchsia Society Website!
-New hardies on the Hardy List in shocking pink!
-NEW BOOKLETS under "Fuchsia Books".
+10 new hardies on the Hardy List in shocking pink!
+NEW SPECIES BOOKLET under "Fuchsia Books".

 GENUS FUCHSIA SPECIES